natanfrost/nest-api/README.md

-Sample project using nestjs for some CRUD operations.
+Sample project using nestjs with validation pipes for some CRUD operations.